surniaulula/wpsso/readme.txt

 * Updates WordPress oEmbed data with the Open Graph title, description, and image for posts, pages, and custom post types.

-* Offers meta tags and markup for all webpages, including:

-	* Home (Static Page or Blog)
-	* Posts, Pages, and Custom Post Types
-	* Categories, Tags, and Custom Taxonomy / Terms
-	* User Profile Pages
-	* Media Attachment Pages
-	* Search Result Pages

-* Custom WordPress image size settings for:
+* Provides WordPress image size settings for:

 	* Open Graph (Facebook and Others)
 	* Schema (Google and Pinterest)